jlaiii/POS-system/README.md

 ## 👨‍💻 How to Use

-1. Open `index.html` in your browser.
+1. Open the [demo site](https://jlaiii.github.io/POS-system/) in your browser.
 2. Enter a valid 4-digit User ID to log in:
    - `1234` → TEST
    - `5678` → Bob